How to Reduce Dating Anxiety

 It is normal to get anxious about interacting with potential dating partners.
 Everyone gets concerned about making a good first impression.
 It is common to get some form of "approach anxiety" and struggle to break the ice.
 It is also natural to wonder whether someone you are attracted to (or dating) likes you in return.

 At times, however, this social anxiety, fear of rejection, or shyness ends up holding some people back.
-It preventing them from having the love life they want.
-But, these feelings don't have to hold you back too.
+It prevents them from having the love life they want.
+But, these feelings don't have to hold you back.
 They can be reduced and controlled.

 Below, I'm going to share with you one method to beat dating anxiety...

 "Curious" Research on Social Anxiety

 Kashdan and Roberts (2006) conducted research on the tendency to feel both anxiety and curiosity in social interactions.
 As the authors explain, "Unfamiliar [social] experiences evoke feelings of both anxiety (due to conflicts with existing knowledge and feelings of low personal control) and curiosity (due to a natural propensity for pursuing potential rewards and personal growth opportunities)."
 In other words, social situations have both scary and wonderful components.
 On one hand, feeling unprepared for the "unknown" can be a bit intimidating.
 On the other hand, meeting someone new can prompt feelings of curiosity and hope about positive possibilities.

 Kashdan and Roberts then go on to show that focus (on anxiety or curiosity) determines how social situations are experienced.
 Through two experiments, they found that social anxiety did indeed contribute to negative feelings about social interactions.
 However, curiosity contributed to positive feelings about social interactions.
 Regardless of their level of anxiety, individuals who were curious enjoyed social interactions more than non-curious individuals.
 Presumably, they spent a greater amount of time noticing the positives, the opportunities, and the fun.